dwhuang/uscva/README.md

 ![Sample Map](img/map.png)

 In the above screenshot, each congress member is mapped to a cell based on his/her voting history for Taiwan-related bills.
-The mapping is done such that proximity reflects similarity in voting patterns.
-As a result, congress members who are mapped to nearby cells have generally similar voting history.
+Congress members who are mapped to nearby cells have generally similar voting history.
 The background colors indicate parties: red for Republicant, blue for Democrats, and green for other parties.